This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Tangier is a very walkable city, with most things you will want to see within a 30 minute stroll.
 Use a navigation app to help you find your way around or a paper map from your hotel.
 Be prepared to get lost, it’s all part of the fun!

-If you’ve got a bit longer then you can head to the beach for an extra day, if you’ve got one week to spend in Morocco then take day trips to Chefchaouen and Casablanca.
+If you’ve got a bit longer then you can head to the beach for an extra day, if you’ve got a week to spend in Morocco then take day trips to Chefchaouen and Casablanca.

 Wander The Medina